Nerwyn/android-tv-card/README.md

 TODO screenshot

-Not to be confused with the sections view layout tab above it.
+Not to be confused with the sections view layout tab.

 The remote layout is defined using a series of nested arrays.
 The lowest level of arrays is each row.
-As you nest arrays further it switches between rows and columns, allowing you to create super unique remote layouts.
+As you nest arrays further it switches between rows and columns, allowing you to create unique remote layouts.

 The default keys and sources lists for your selected platform are displayed below the layout code editor.
 If you have configured any custom actions, they will be displayed above this.
 You can use this as reference as you create your remote, or drag and drop entries from these lists to the editor.
 The default keys list also includes the default touchpad and slider, along with some special elements for button pads and layouts.